Ground Truth: What Sexual Compulsivity Actually Is

 Precision With Triggers, Not Blanket Bans

 Blanket bans often fail without skills, especially when dealing with sexual compulsivity.
 Focus on the hours and contexts where sexual compulsivity is strongest: late nights, travel, and post conflict windows.
-Design those with structure and leave other hours open but intentional.
-This respects autonomy while breaking the pattern that concentrates power.
-Precision is freedom, because it lets you keep what is healthy while isolating what is harmful.
+Design those windows with structure and leave other hours open but intentional.
+Precision is freedom because it isolates what is harmful.

 Most people discover that a few narrow contexts cause most of the damage, so you win by engineering those choke points rather than policing your entire life.
 Precision also prevents backlash, which is common when sexual compulsivity meets unrealistic rules and then uses one slip to justify a spiral.